Eugene Armbruster: Library and archival holdings

 Substantial holdings of Armbruster's photographic prints and negatives, and scrapbooks can be found at the following cultural institutions: Queens Library, New-York Historical Society, Brooklyn Historical Society, and New York Public Library.

 His photographs were identified and described by Vincent Seyfried for Queens Library.
-According to the library's finding aid, Armbruster photographed areas in Kings County, New York from approximately 1895–1936, Manhattan from 1920–1925, Nassau County, New York from 1917–1925, Queens County, New York from 1910–1931, Rikers Island in 1931, and Suffolk County, New York from 1910–1934.
+According to the library's finding aid, Armbruster photographed areas in Kings County, New York, from approximately 1895 to 1936; Manhattan from 1920 to 1925; Nassau County, New York, from 1917 to 1925; Queens County, New York, from 1910 to 1931; Rikers Island in 1931; and Suffolk County, New York, from 1910 to 1934.
 The Queens Library collection divides their 6.950 photographs into eight series by county, plus "miscellaneous 1920–1925" and "unknown 1910–1925".